Notifies a plug-in instance of a new data stream.

 - NP_SEEK: Stream data randomly accessible by the plug-in as needed, through calls to NPN_RequestRead.

-If successful, the function returns NPERR_NO_ERROR.
+- If successful, the function should return NPERR_NO_ERROR.

 NPP_NewStream notifies the plug-in when a new stream is created.
 The NPStream* pointer is valid until the stream is destroyed.
 The plug-in can store plug-in-private data associated with the stream in stream->pdata.
 The MIME type of the stream is provided by the type parameter.